What is a ‘dieta’ in the Ayahuasca Tradition?

 - Master Plant Intake: Some dietas include consuming other “master plants” alongside Ayahuasca, such as Tobacco, Bobinsana, and Ajo Sacha in the form of a tea.
 These plants are believed to have unique spiritual energies that aid in healing and insight.
 The dieta process strengthens the connection to plant spirits that are central to the tradition.

-Which Master Plants Are Integral to the Dieta?
+Which Master Plants Are Integral To The Dieta?

 Master plants that are integral to the Dieta tradition include Mapacho, Ajo Sacha, Bobinsana, Chuchuhuasi, and Chiric Sanango.
 These healing master plants deepen the participant’s connection to nature, support the healing process, and provide guidance during Ayahuasca ceremonies.
-Each of these master plants are treated with reverence in indigenous traditions as they are believed to have distinct spirits or energies that guide participants through healing and self-discovery during the dieta.
+Each of these master plants is treated with reverence in indigenous traditions as they are believed to have distinct spirits or energies that guide participants through healing and self-discovery during the dieta.

-- Bobinsana:Bobinsana is a feminine, heart-opening plant that promotes emotional healing and connection to others.
-It is often associated with compassion and love, helping participants process grief or relational wounds.
+- Bobinsana: Bobinsana is a feminine, heart-opening plant that promotes emotional healing and connection to others.
+It is associated with compassion and love, helping participants process grief or relational wounds.

 - Mapacho: Tobacco, also known as Mapacho in the Amazon, is central to many indigenous cultures.
 Mapacho is used as a grounding and purifying plant and is one of the most powerful master plant teachers.
 It strengthens intentions, offers protection, and serves as a spiritual cleanser during ceremonies.

 - Ajo Sacha: Ajo Sacha is known for its detoxifying properties and is useful for clearing energetic blockages.
-Also known as “wild garlic”, it is often one of the first master plants people will diet to assist with clarity, purification, and opening energetic pathways.
+Also known as “wild garlic”, it is one of the first master plants people will diet to assist with clarity, purification, and opening energetic pathways.

 - Chuchuhuasi: Chuchuhuasi is used to alleviate joint pain, arthritis, and muscle inflammation.
 Its anti-inflammatory and analgesic properties make it a popular choice for treating physical discomfort and fatigue.
 Its name translates to “trembling back” in Quechua, reflecting its traditional use for pain relief and physical fortification.